 Kevin is a senior in the biomechanics track but dabbled in biomaterials during three semesters in Dr. Melissa Grunlan’s polymeric biomaterials lab.
 He has been a member of BMES since 2015, and served previously as Social Co-Chair.
-He currently acts as the president of BMES.
-He plans to pursue a product development role in orthopedic device design following graduation.
+He is part of the Engineering Honors Exec.
+Committee and a TA in the BMEN Department.
+He plans to finish up his MEng in BMEN by December and pursue a product development role in orthopedic device design following graduation in May 2019.
+If things go according to plan, he will be Kevin Kmetz ‘19 ‘19.

 Courtney Shrode is a senior in the bioinstrumentation track.
 She has experience in two laboratories at Texas A&M: Dr. Melissa Grunlan’s polymeric biomaterials lab, where she wrote an undergraduate thesis on incorporating electrospun fibers into ultrastrong hydrogels, and Dr. Clubb’s Cardiovascular Pathology Lab, where she served as an undergraduate researcher with a focus in imaging.
 Courtney has been a BMES member since 2016 and served previously as treasurer.